Edgar-P-yan/google-it-telegram-bot/README.md

 ![alt text](./docs/assets/hero-logo.png "@Google_itBot's logo ")

-# `@Google_itBot` Telegram Inline BOT
+# @Google_itBot Telegram Inline BOT

 ## **This bot is working at [@Google_itBot](https://t.me/Google_itBot)**

 ## What can this bot do?

 This bot can search web in inline mode and share founded links.
-Also you can specify what to search: images or videos or the web.
+Also you can specify what to search: images, videos or the web.

 ## Simple usage example